Rednexie/Rednexie/README.md

-Hi, i am Rednexie, a programmer, who creates some full-stack Progressive Web Apps and websites.
+Hi, i am Rednexie!
+A programmer, who creates some full-stack Progressive Web Apps and websites.
 Also a Cyber Activist, against illegal websites and services.

 I work with: